ExtCore/ExtCore-Docs/fundamentals/getting_and_reading_logs.rst

 in the ``ConfigureServices`` and ``Configure`` methods etc.

-By default ASP.NET Core web application (as well as ExtCore-based one) doesn't have any logger `this article <https://docs.asp.net/en/latest/fundamentals/logging.html>`_ or just add next line of code in the constructor of your Startup class:
+By default ASP.NET Core web application (as well as ExtCore-based one) doesn't have any logger configured, so logs are not shown.
+To configure the logger, you can follow `this article <https://docs.asp.net/en/latest/fundamentals/logging.html>`_ or just add next line of code in the constructor of your Startup class: